Bench

 Does Bench include tax filing?

-How does Bench compare to hiring a local bookkeeper?
+How does Bench compare to Pilot or QuickBooks Live?

 Software